 Here are some ways to encourage kids' awareness of when they're full:

 - Don't use the "clean your plate" rule.
-Let your preschooler know that it's OK to stop eating if he or she feels full.
+Let your preschooler know that it's OK to stop eating if they feel full.
 This encourages kids to respond to their own hunger and fullness cues.